mdn/content/files/en-us/web/accessibility/aria/roles/tablist_role/index.md

 The `tab` elements not the `tablist`, have the [`aria-selected`](/en-US/docs/Web/Accessibility/ARIA/Attributes/aria-selected) attribute.
 Set to `aria-selected="true"` for the tabs associated with each visible tabpanel.
 The tabs associated with hidden tabpanel elements have their `aria-selected` attributes set to `false`.

 If the tab list has a visible label, set [`aria-labelledby`](/en-US/docs/Web/Accessibility/ARIA/Attributes/aria-labelledby) to the `id` of the labelling element.
-If now, use [`aria-label`](/en-US/docs/Web/Accessibility/ARIA/Attributes/aria-label) to provide a label.
+If not, use [`aria-label`](/en-US/docs/Web/Accessibility/ARIA/Attributes/aria-label) to provide a label.

 To be keyboard accessible, focus must be managed for the descendants of this role.